All Episodes

 She was able to walk a little bit without a crutch.

-David Bailey is he's back into run in shape.
+David Bailey is back into running shape.

-And uh, you know, he's he's back again.
+And, you know, he's back again.

-We we gave each other hugs this morning.
+We gave each other hugs this morning.

-Let me ask you about this tax bill.
+All right, let me ask you about this tax bill.

-Well, first of all, and every every income bracket does better under our bill, and somebody making thirty thousand a year is gonna do really well under this bill.
+Well, first of all, every income bracket does better under our bill.

 So just think about this.